4 The spiritual development

 "Our whole occupation in this life is to restore the health of the eye of the heart, with which we could see God."
 Augustine of Hippo, church teacher (354 - 430)

 Man has come to earth with one great, overriding goal: self-realization.
 C.G.
 Jung

 4.1 The spirit as an opportunity of development

 You can become aware of the inhibitory initial state.
-As a result, a holy unrest can arise in you, a sacred desire, by which you want to strive for insight in yourself and to release yourself from that inhibiting, unhappiness and dissatisfaction causing status.
-In order to achieve that, you must learn to use your abilities consciously and in a controlled manner, whereby you more and more realize yourself and your original spiritual nature.
+As a result, a holy unrest can arise in you, a sacred desire, by which you want to strive for insight into yourself and to release yourself from that inhibiting, unhappiness and dissatisfaction causing status.
+In order to achieve that aim, you must learn to use your abilities consciously and in a controlled manner, whereby you more and more realize yourself and your original spiritual nature.

 The meaning of this inhibiting initial state is therefore that it gives you the opportunity to free yourself by taking yourself as work.
 By this work on your personality you can realize your spiritual independence - the goal of the school that this temporary existence is for us.